sagemath/sagewiki_to_gh-2022-10-10/faq.md

 == Installing and running Sage ==
 === How do I compile the source to Sage? ===
-Download the source tar archive, extract the archive, change your directory to be inside of it, and type {{{make}}}
+Download the source tar archive, extract the archive, change your directory to be inside of it, and read the README.txt file there.
+Basically, after making sure you have the proper prerequisite tools installed, you type {{{make}}}.

 === How do I run Sage on a platform other than VMWare or Windows? === Change your directory to the sage directory and run {{{./sage}}}